Document downloads - Contract administration case law

 Effective from 14 March 2016

-This guidance note summarises what a final account is and how they are used to establish a final adjustment to the contract price.
+This practice information summarises what a final account is and how they are used to establish a final adjustment to the contract price.

 The practical issues of how to prepare a final account in accordance with the contract and the process of cooperation between the parties and negotiation will also be discussed.